News - BES Impact

 • A BES data playground to allow any interested user to access and analyse BES data online (coming soon).
 We expect this tool to be particularly useful to non-academic researchers in government, political parties, campaigns, charities and think tanks, and to journalists.
 This will also be of special use to undergraduate and graduate students wishing to explore BES data.

-• An international Advisory Board with significant expertise in election studies and research into electoral behaviour.
+• An Advisory Board with significant expertise in election studies and research into electoral behaviour.

 The 2015 General Election: Religious Affiliation and Party Vote Share Across Constituencies